 Laws & Policies

-2012 Superintendent's Compendium Of Designations, Closures, Permit Requirements and Other Restrictions Imposed Under Discretionary Authority (583 kb PDF)
+Superintendent's Compendium 2014 of Designations, Closures, Permit Requirements and Other Restrictions Imposed Under Discretionary Authority.

 In accordance with regulations and the delegated authority provided in Title 36, Code of Federal Regulations (36 CFR), Chapter 1, Parts 1-7, authorized by Title 16 United States Code, Section 3, the following regulatory provisions are established for the proper management, protection, government and public use of those portions of Carlsbad Caverns National Park under the jurisdiction of the National Park Service.
 Unless otherwise stated, these regulatory provisions apply in addition to the requirements contained in 36 CFR, Chapter 1, Parts 1-7.

 The Compendium is a collection of rules and regulations specific to Carlsbad Caverns National Park.
 These rules are set up to ensure the safety of everyone who enjoys our park.

 As of February 22, 2010, a new federal law allows people who can legally possess firearms under applicable federal, state, and local laws, to legally possess firearms in Carlsbad Caverns National Park.

 It is the responsibility of visitors to understand and comply with all applicable state, local, and federal firearms laws before entering this park.
 As a starting point, please visit our state’s website.
 [New Mexico Department of Public Safety]